 - A dedicated area for IT systems – so no installing the servers in the corner of an office,

-- Make-up Water – where evaporative cooling is being used, the makeup water should have an onsite storage facility of 12 hours for backup.
+- Make-up Water – where evaporative cooling is used, the makeup water should have an onsite storage facility of 12 hours for backup.

-- An engine generator – for power outages, with a minimum of 12 hours fuel backup.
+- An engine generator – for power outages, with a minimum of 12 hours of fuel backup.
 Uptime also notes that a ‘fuel cell’ can be used.

 🚀 The Engine Generator at [N] demand for this Tier CAN restrict the consecutive hours of run time based on the manufacturer’s requirements.